pyeventsourcing/eventsourcing/README.md

-**Application-level encryption** — Symmetric encryption of stored events, including snapshots and logged messages, using a customizable cipher.
+**Application-level encryption** — Symmetric encryption of stored events, including snapshots and logged messages, using a customizable cipher strategy.
 Can be used to encrypt some events, or all events, or not applied at all (the default).
-Included is an AES cipher strategy, by default in CBC mode with 128 bit blocksize, that uses a 16 byte encryption key, and which generates a unique 16 byte initialization vector for each encryption.
-In this cipher, data is compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.
+Included is a cipher strategy which uses a standard AES cipher, by default in CBC mode with 128 bit blocksize and a 16 byte encryption key, which generates a unique 16 byte initialization vector for each encryption.
+In this cipher strategy, data is compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.

 **Optimistic concurrency control** — Can be used to ensure a distributed or horizontally scaled application doesn't become inconsistent due to concurrent